-Carrie Fisher's books become best sellers after her death
+Fans create impromptu Walk of Fame star for Carrie Fisher

-NEW YORK (AP) — There’s been a run on Carrie Fisher’s books since the “Star Wars” actress and humorist died on Tuesday.
+There has also been a run on Fisher’s books since the “Star Wars” actress and humorist died on Tuesday.

-Fisher’s book, “The Princess Diarist,” was on top of Amazon’s list of best-selling books on Wednesday, just ahead of “Zero Sugar Diet.”
+Fisher, the daughter of actress Debbie Reynolds and singer Eddie Fisher, had been hospitalized since Friday, when paramedics responded to a report of a patient in distress at Los Angeles airport.

+Her most recent book, “The Princess Diarist,” was on top of Amazon’s list of best-selling books on Wednesday.
 “Wishful Drinking” and “Postcards From the Edge” were also in Amazon’s top 10, with “Shockaholic” ranked as No. 57.

 Five of the top 10 books on Amazon’s “Movers and Shakers” list, which measures titles that show the greatest upward movement in sales over a 24-hour period, were by Fisher.
 That list also included Courtney Carbone’s book, “I Am a Princess,” about Fisher’s Princess Leia character, at No. 11.